danieldistler-1/Distler-portfolio/FinalprojectII.md

 Is the style of the presentation/graphics interesting/intriguing?
 Does it make you want to learn more?
 Did you find the presentation engaging?

-The complete link to all interview questions and answers can be accessed [here in this google sheets file] (https://docs.google.com/spreadsheets/d/1_jEjoa_fYjubNisPI5d3srqeElM71fXyx2stBVcv7Dw/edit?usp=sharing).
+The complete link to all interview questions and answers can be accessed [here in this google sheets file](https://docs.google.com/spreadsheets/d/1_jEjoa_fYjubNisPI5d3srqeElM71fXyx2stBVcv7Dw/edit?usp=sharing).

 ## Interview Findings